Transient Thermoelectric Pulse Cooling

-The below (at the bottom) downloadable PDF slides were presented at the 2017 ICT (36th International Conference on Thermoelectrics) on August 1st by Alfred Piggott.
+The below (at the bottom) PDF slides were presented at the 2017 ICT (36th International Conference on Thermoelectrics) on August 1st by Alfred Piggott.
 The talk was well received and generated much interest in transient thermoelectric pulse cooling.
 Each section of the presentation is summarized below.
-The published paper is available for free download: thermoelectric pulse cooling.
+The published paper is available for viewing: thermoelectric pulse cooling.
 I look forward to seeing you at the 2018 ICT.

 Importance of this Transient Thermoelectric Pulse Cooling Research